benjaminguinaudeau/tiktokr/README.md

 }
 ```

-If you experience a problem try to install Docker as outlined in the
+If you experience problems try to install Docker as outlined in the
 steps below.

 ### Installing Docker